timescale/docs/mst/identify-index-issues.md

 ## Rebuild unique indexes

-A `UNIQUE` index works on one or more columns whose combination is unique in a table.
+A `UNIQUE` index works on one or more columns where the combination is unique in a table.
 When the index is corrupted or disabled, duplicated physical rows appear in the table, breaking the uniqueness constraint of the index.
 When you try to rebuild index with `REINDEX` it fails.